 Here’s what I got:

 Certainly could be better.
 But overall, Weebly is rather fast – the whole page loads in just over 2.5 seconds.
 One of the main issues the tool had with Weebly was its slightly inefficient image loading.
 But even with that, the website loads under Google’s recommended 3-second threshold for good SEO and retaining visitors.

 So overall, Weebly’s performance is alright.
 Not perfect, but alright.
 Your visitors shouldn’t have any major problems loading your site.

 Alternatives to Weebly

 This Weebly review may have taught you many things.
 One of them could be that Weebly is not the right builder for you.
-I get it – while Weebly is a solid pick, its hidden pricing, and relatively few themes could turn this option into a dealbreaker.
-And so, these are the best alternatives that I could find:
+I get it – while this is a solid pick, its hidden pricing, and relatively few themes could turn this option into a dealbreaker.
+And so, these are the best alternatives and the best Weebly competitors that I could find: